-The Law Society of Ontario has a Directory of all lawyers and paralegals licensed to practise law in Ontario.
-You can search the directory by name, area of law, city, or postal code.
-You can also search by whether services are offered in French.
+The Law Society of Ontario has a Directory of all lawyers and paralegals in Ontario.
+You can search the directory for legal practitioners who offer services in French.

 Law Society Referral Service

-The Law Society of Ontario has a Law Society Referral Service.
-This online service gives you the name of a lawyer in your area who can talk to you for up to 30 minutes for free.
-You can ask for a lawyer or paralegal who speaks French.
+The Law Society Referral Service gives you the name of a lawyer or paralegal in your area who can talk to you for up to 30 minutes for free.
+You can ask for a legal representative who speaks French.

-You don’t have to hire the lawyer you get referred to.
-But you can’t ask for a second referral for the same legal problem.
+You don't have to hire the lawyer or paralegal you get referred to.
+But you can't ask for a second referral for the same legal problem.

-The Ontario Paralegal Association has a tool called “Find a Paralegal” at the bottom of their homepage.
-You can search by name, keywords, area of practice, and location.
-You can call 416-944-1020 or email firstname.lastname@example.org to ask for a paralegal who speaks French.
+The Ontario Paralegal Association (OPA) has a tool called “Find a Paralegal” at the bottom of their homepage.
+You can search for a paralegal by name, keywords, area of practice, and location.

 JusticeNet is a not-for-profit organization that can help people find legal services when their income is too high for legal aid and too low to afford legal fees.
 Their website has a list of lawyers, paralegals, and mediators who charge reduced fees based on your income and the size of your family.
 You must register and pay a small fee to use their services.